Lion dance: Indonesia

 Another form of Indonesian lion dance is called Sisingaan from West Java.
-Sisingaan marked by a form of a lion-shaped effigy palanquin that is carried by a group of dancers who perform various attractions accompanied by traditional music.
-Thus lion palanquin is being ride by a children, and usually performed to celebrate the circumcision ceremony, where the child is carried on a lion around the kampung (village).
+Sisingaan is marked by a form of a lion-shaped effigy palanquin that is carried by a group of dancers who perform various attractions accompanied by traditional music.
+The dance is usually performed to celebrate the circumcision ceremony, where the circumcised child is carried on a lion around the kampung (village).

-East Africa
+Africa

-Around the world there are lion dances that are local to their area and unrelated to the Chinese dance.
+Around Africa there are various lion dances that are original to their local area and unrelated to the Chinese dance.
 For example, various tribes in East Africa, such as the Maasai and Samburu people of Kenya, used to perform a lion dance to celebrate a successful lion hunt, considered by these tribes to be a prestigious act and a sign of bravery.
 The dancers may also reenact a lion hunt.
 Some of them make a headdress out of the mane of the slain lion (or out of other animals) and wear the headdress in the dance.
 Young men may also wear the lion-mane headdress and dance in a coming-of-age ceremony.
-However, as lion-hunting has been made illegal, the dance is seldom performed in a real scenario nowadays, but they may continue to perform the dance for tourists.
+However, as lion hunting has now been made illegal, the dance is seldom performed in a real scenario nowadays, but they may continue to perform the dance for tourists.
+In the Gambia, a mask dance called Simba or Zimba, meaning "lion dancer" in the Wolof language, is performed in festivals and on the streets by the Wolof people.

-Music and instruments

-The Chinese Lion Dance is performed accompanied by the music of beating of tanggu (drum) (in Singapore, datanggu), cymbals, and gongs.
-Instruments synchronize to the lion dance movements and actions.
-Fut San, Hok San, Fut Hok, Chow Gar, etc. all play their beat differently.
-Each style plays a unique beat.

-Developments in electronic devices have allowed music to be played via phone/tablet/computer/mp3 player.
-This has contributed to the evolution of how people can play lion dance music - which eliminates the need to carry around instruments (which can be quite large).

-The most common style is Sar Ping lion dance beats.
-This has more than 22 different testings that you can use to show the lion's movement, whereas fut san has only around 7.

-Costumes

-The lion dance costumes used in these performances can only be custom made in specialty craft shops in rural parts of Asia and have to be imported at considerable expense for most foreign countries outside Asia.
-For groups in Western countries, this is made possible through funds raised through subscriptions and pledges made by members of local cultural and business societies.
-For countries like Malaysia with a substantial Chinese population, local expertise may be available in making the "lion" costumes and musical instruments without having to import them from China.
-Most modern Southern Lion dance costumes come with a set of matching pants, however some practitioners use black kung fu pants to appear more traditional.
-Modern lion dance costumes are made to be very durable and some are waterproof.